skywardcloud/shadbala-radar/README.md

 When using the React frontend during development the site typically runs on `http://localhost:5173` (or `127.0.0.1:5173`).
 Ensure this URL is included in `ALLOWED_ORIGINS`; otherwise the browser may report a "Failed to fetch" error when submitting the form.
-When developing in GitHub Codespaces you will need to add the Codespaces URL for the frontend (for example `https://5173-<yourid>.app.github.dev`).
-The value in `ALLOWED_ORIGINS` must match the URL used to serve the React app.
-You can start the backend in a Codespace with:
+When developing in GitHub Codespaces you can either set `ALLOWED_ORIGINS` yourself or rely on the automatic detection of the Codespaces URL provided by the backend when `CODESPACE_NAME` is present.
+The value used must match the URL serving the React app.
+To explicitly configure it you can start the backend with:

 ```bash
 export ALLOWED_ORIGINS=https://5173-<yourid>.app.github.dev